johng/python-omnicorelib/README.md

     sudo apt-get install libssl-dev

-The RPC interface, `bitcoin.rpc`, is designed to work with Bitcoin Core v0.16.0.
+The RPC interface, `omnicore.rpc`, is designed to work with Bitcoin Core v0.16.0.
 Older versions may work but there do exist some incompatibilities.